 George continues to prove her survivor instincts through her online platform.
-She says she’s in the business of content marketing—her social media has a unified lifestyle aesthetic that’s attracted the attention of thousands, she promotes her blog posts through Facebook and Twitter, all of which have gained hundreds of hits.
+She says she’s in the business of content marketing—her social media's unified lifestyle aesthetic attracts the attention of thousands, she promotes her blog posts through Facebook and Twitter, all of which gain hundreds of hits.

 “People first saw my age as a hindrance,” said George, “but I’ve used it to my advantage, spent my younger years developing a business so it’d flourish.
 I am a young adult writing for young adults—there’s value in that.
 Publishing is different from how it used to be.
 However, the potential for revenue and platform growth is, in my opinion, greater than it’s ever been.”